13. No One Ever Wanted My One-Stop Shop

 Because of my isolation, I've written mostly by myself, performed mostly by myself, toured, planned, etc. You'd think that a (mostly) one-woman operation would be appealing to an investor; less people to deal with, less employees to pay for.
 But unfortunately over these 12 years of performing there's been no record producer who's heard me and thought, "I should have a stake in that kid's potential!"
 And maybe this doesn't happen anymore in real life, just in movies and in television.

 Last night, for the first time, I watched Rocky.
-C has been increasingly wanting to educate me in the glory of classic American dude movies that I have somehow never seen, and, due to our imminent separation, the urgency has increased somewhat.
+C has been increasingly wanting to educate me in the glory of classic American dude movies that I have somehow never seen.
 I've got The Godfather and Apocalypse Now on him, however, so those are coming soon too.